Pattern Designer Application

 Sales are tracked and logged by Otauna management.
 When pay outs are made, Pattern Designers receive a report outlining sales made and how the sales of their patterns support the Mandalas of Hope program.

 Otauna provides payment to Pattern Designers through PayPal.
-Any applicable transfer fees are covered by the Pattern Designer.

 Ownership & Intellectual property